Jace Peterson Preview, Player Props: Diamondbacks vs. Astros

 Astros Pitching Rankings

-- The 9.2 strikeouts per nine innings compiled by the Astros pitching staff ranks seventh in the league.
+- The Astros pitching staff is seventh in MLB with a collective 9.1 strikeouts per nine innings.

-- The Astros have a 4.00 team ERA that ranks 10th across all league pitching staffs.
+- The Astros have the eighth-ranked team ERA across all league pitching staffs (3.97).

-- The right-hander last pitched on Saturday against the Kansas City Royals, when he tossed five innings, allowing two earned runs while giving up seven hits.
+- His most recent time out was on Tuesday against the Seattle Mariners, when the righty tossed eight innings, surrendering one earned run while giving up three hits.

-- In 24 games this season, the 28-year-old has put up an ERA of 3.83, with 6.7 strikeouts per nine innings.
-Opponents are hitting .263 against him.
+- The 40-year-old has an ERA of 3.32, with 8 strikeouts per nine innings, in 26 games this season.
+Opponents are batting .229 against him.

 © 2023 Data Skrive.
 All rights reserved.